 Spring Survey: Consumers Plan to Buy Cars Despite Costs

-- A spring survey by the Freedom Financial Network found that most consumers plan to make a significant purchase in the next 12 months.
+- A spring survey by Freedom Debt Relief found that most consumers plan to make a significant purchase in the next 12 months.

 - The second-most popular planned purchase is a vehicle – despite spikes in auto pricing and interest rates.